 Our law firm, serving Bergen County and Hudson County, can help you determine your options for seeking a child custody modification.
 It is necessary to show that a significant change in circumstances has occurred to warrant a modification.

 Attorney Jeffrey M. Bloom advises clients about physical custody arrangements.
 Whether the custody is sole or joint, with or without visitation, we work to develop proposals that work for our clients and that are in the best interests of the children.
 Our firm also assists with changes in custody arrangements, if a significant change in circumstances has occurred.

-To learn more about parenting time and visitation rights in New Jersey, contact our West New York or Hackensack offices.
+To learn more about parenting time and visitation rights in New Jersey, contact our West New York office.
 We discuss the options available to you and your children.
-We have been helping parents and children with custody matters since 1988, serving clients in northern New Jersey communities such as Ridgewood, Hackensack, and Teaneck.
+We have been helping parents and children with custody matters since 1988, serving clients in northern New Jersey communities such as Ridgewood, and Teaneck.